cunger/escape-velocity/content/about.md

 Early on I became technical lead in a project for ESA's Space Debris Office (probably because I was the only free senior developer around).
 I proved good enough to now be one of our product owners, responsible for technical planning and delivering what we promise.

-Other random stuff I do is performance analysis and optimization of Fortran code, and learning how to break up a monolith into microservice.
+Other random stuff I do is performance analysis and optimization of Fortran code, and learning how to break up a monolith into microservices.

 And I work among space engineers!
 This is pretty awesome.

 ### Engineering Consultant @ ALTEN (03/2022 - 10/2022)

 I was appointed to Idemia Identity & Security Germany.
+Mostly Angular.

 It was the first time I was working on software that was running on premise, which means you couldn't just deploy bug fixes - everything that was broken would stay broken until the customer updated to the next version half a year later (if you were lucky).